Storms and tornadoes across central US kill dozens and damage homes

 See more photos from the severe storms in the South and Midwest here.

-Associated Press writers Sophia Tareen in Chicago and Matthew Brown in Billings, Montana, contributed to this report.
+Associated Press writers Jeffrey Collins in Columbia, South Carolina; Heather Hollingsworth in Mission, Kansas; Sarah Brumfield in Cockeysville, Maryland; and Jamie Stengle in Dallas contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.